Updates

 Source: https://www.epa.ie

-At Barna Recycling, we have invested in technological advancements that allow us to sort, recover and dispose of different plastic materials.
-However, the efforts of each household are vital for correctly and efficiently managing recycling plastic packaging waste in the country.
-It will help put Ireland a huge step forward towards achieving the increased packaging recycling targets set by the EU.
+At Barna Recycling, we have invested in technological advancements that allow us to sort, recover and dispose of different plastic materials, but the efforts of each household are vital for correctly and efficiently managing the recycling of plastic packaging waste in the country.
+In this blog, we discuss Barna’s plastic packaging recycling process, as well as answering the many ambiguous and frequent questions about how we properly dispose of plastic in Ireland.

 Can You Recycle Soft Plastic in Ireland?